AmateurECE/WebTemplate/README.md

 3. node-packages: Must have `npm` installed.
 4. extension: None.
 5. deploy-static: See functionality of this component below.
-Must have `ssh` installed on local and remote machine, and `git`, `wget` and Nginx installed on the remote machine.
-The install script assumes the remote machine is running either MacOS or some flavor of Linux.
+Must have `ssh` installed on local and remote machine, and `git`, `wget`, `sed` and Nginx installed on the remote machine.
+The install script assumes the remote machine is running some flavor of Linux.
 Cygwin may be supported by default, but this is not tested.

 ## Using the deploy-static Component